hawry/deforest/README.md

 [![PyPI version](https://badge.fury.io/py/deforest.svg)](https://badge.fury.io/py/deforest) [![Build Status](https://travis-ci.com/hawry/deforest.svg?branch=master)](https://travis-ci.com/hawry/deforest)

-Remove all `x-amazon`-tags from your Open API 3 or Swagger 2 specification.
+Remove all `x-amazon`-tags and integrations from your Open API 3 or Swagger 2 specification.
 Useful if you are using Cloudformation to specify your API Gateways, and want to provide your consumers with the same specification but not wanting to disclose your internal Amazon integrations.

+Try it out online at https://deforest.io

 # Installation